GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-17.md

      - The author should make sure that any code-level concerns of the library owners have been addressed before proceeding with the rollout (step 3) so that the rollout can proceed efficiently.
-   - In the case of using the two-pass approach, mark the undesired surface as `@Deprecated` and release.
+   - To use the two-phase approach, mark the undesired surface as `@Deprecated` and release.
 Make sure that all consuming libraries have removed their references to the deprecated functionality.
 This invokes [JLBP-13](JLBP-13.md) for consuming libraries.